edgelesssys/contrast/docs/docs/getting-started/deployment.md

  apiVersion: v1
 ```

-### Adjust pod resources
+### Define pod resources

-Contrast workloads are deployed using one Confidential Virtual Machine (CVM) per pod.
+Each Contrast workload runs in its own Confidential Virtual Machine (CVM).

-To calculate the CVM’s memory requirements accurately, Contrast workloads require stricter resource definitions compared to standard Kubernetes pods.
+For accurate memory allocation, Contrast workloads require **strict resource definitions**:

+- Explicitly define both memory `requests` and `limits`.
+- The values for `requests` and `limits` **must be equal**.
-**Explicitly define both memory requests and memory limits for your application.
-For Contrast workloads, memory requests must always equal memory limits.
-You only need to account for your application's memory usage; additional overhead introduced by Contrast itself is handled automatically.**
+- You only need to account for your application's memory.
+Contrast's own memory overhead is handled automatically.

-Contrast pods always consume memory equal to their defined memory limits.
-Kubernetes schedules pods onto nodes based on memory requests.
-If the memory request is set lower than the memory limit, Kubernetes might overcommit memory—assuming more pods can fit onto a node than actually possible.
-This situation can cause memory exhaustion and pod instability.

-So lets add specific values to our deployment.
-In our example each application pod is not expected to need more than 700Mi:
+If you define a lower memory `request` than `limit`, Kubernetes may overcommit memory, potentially leading to pod failures.
+To avoid this, set both values equally—e.g., 700Mi for each pod in this example:

 ```diff title="deployment/emojivoto-demo.yaml"
 @@ -36,6 +36,11 @@